Where is the camp?

 Camp sounds great, but really how much work is it?

 Camp life is very demanding.
 Our responsibility to our campers is 24 hours a day.
 If you are interested in joining our staff, please consider all the information carefully.
-Contact us via telephone or email and we will get in touch with you right away about the availability of a position and arrange a telephone conference about the possibilities of being a counselor at Matoaka.
+It will be one of the hardest jobs you'll ever love!
+Contact us via email (firstname.lastname@example.org) and we will get in touch with you right away about the availability of a position at Matoaka.

 Where can I go on my day off?